1. What is personal information?

 When members join APEX, they provide personal information that the Association uses only to fulfill the purposes stated in section 3.

-When APEX holds events, personal information is collected from the individuals who will be attending and is used only for the purpose of conducting a specific event (such as the APEX annual symposium).
+When APEX holds events, personal information is collected from the individuals who will be attending and is used only for the purpose of conducting a specific event (such as the APEX annual Leadership Symposium).

 When associate members deal with the Association regarding security clearances, they expressly provide all required information.
 This information is protected in a secure filing cabinet.